PrithikaGopinath/100-Days---100-Cybersecurity---Projects/Day‑09‑Linux‑Log‑Tampering‑And‑Forensic‑Recovery/README.md

-# Day 09 – Linux Log Tampering & Forensic Recovery
+# Day 09 – Linux Log Tampering And Forensic Recovery

 ## Objective
 Simulate log tampering on a Linux system and attempt forensic recovery to understand how attackers erase traces and how defenders detect or respond when logs are missing.